ywpkwon/vot2014/README.md

 ## Report

-Please see "report.pdf" for detailed information.
+Please see [report.pdf](report.pdf) for detailed information.
 Note that the report pdf includes animations.
 If animations do not work, please let me know.

 ## Folders

-`car` : input images and ground truth.
+`car` : Input images and ground truth.
-`code` : source codes.
+`code` : Source codes.
 You can run `optical_multiple_frame.m` in MATLAB.
-`output` : output images will be saved in this folder.
+`output` : Output images will be saved in this folder.
+Sub folders are for more visulization.
+You can ingnore them fow now.
-`readme.md` : this file.
+`readme.md` : This file.
-`report.pdf` : my report.
+`report.pdf` : My report.